-Finance Lease A lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lessee.
-Financial Year The local authority financial year commences 1 April and finishes 31 March the following year.
-Government Grants Payments by central government towards local authority expenditure.
-They must be specific e.g. Housing Benefits, or general e.g. Revenue Support Grant.
-Interest An amount received or paid for the use of a sum of money when it is invested or borrowed.
-Inventories Items of raw materials and stores an authority has procured to use on a continuing basis which it has not used.
-Minimum Revenue Provision The minimum amount that must be charged to an authority's revenue accounts and set aside as a provision for credit liabilities.
-It is calculated by applying a percentage of outstanding debt in accordance with the Council's approved policy.
-National Non Domestic Rates (NNDR) NNDR is also referred to as business rates; it is a tax on the occupation of non-domestic property.
-Authorities can voluntarily form a business rate retention pool, where all authorities in the pool can benefit from keeping a proportion of business rate revenue as well as growth on the revenue that is generated in their area to spend on local services.
+GLOSSARY OF TERMS Finance Lease A lease that transfers substantially all of the risks Non-Current Assets that can be expected to be of use or and rewards of ownership of a fixed asset to the benefit to the Authority in providing its service Assets for more than one accounting period. lessee.
+Financial Year The local authority financial year commences 1 April Operating A lease under which ownership of the asset and finishes 31 March the following year.
+Lease remains with the lessor; for practical purposes it is equivalent to contract hiring.
+Payments by central government towards local Government Grants authority expenditure.
+They must be specific e.g. Precepts The amount that a Precepting Authority (e.g. Housing Benefits, or general e.g. Revenue Support a County Council) requires from a Charging Authority to meet its expenditure Grant. requirements.
+An amount received or paid for the use of a sum of Interest money when it is invested or borrowed.
+Revenue Expenditure which has been legally Expenditure capitalised but which does not produce a Items of raw materials and stores an authority has Financed by fixed asset for the council, e.g. renovation Inventories procured to use on a continuing basis which it has Capital under grants for homeowners. not used.
+Statute The minimum amount that must be charged to an Minimum A grant paid by government to meet a Revenue authority's revenue accounts and set aside as a proportion of the local authority expenditure Revenue Support provision for credit liabilities.
+It is calculated by Provision Grant necessary to provide a standard level of applying a percentage of outstanding debt in service throughout the country. accordance with the Council's approved policy.
+NNDR is also referred to as business rates; it is a tax National Non on the occupation of non-domestic property.
+Domestic Rates Authorities can voluntarily form a business rate (NNDR) retention pool, where all authorities in the pool can benefit from keeping a proportion of business rate revenue as well as growth on the revenue that is generated in their area to spend on local services.